piplcom/libsaas/README.rst

+Fork by Pipl to provide:
+ * multi-thread processing of request queue
+ * retries support
+ * 429 Throttle Reach

 This is libsaas, a library to take the pain out of using SaaS APIs.

 It provides an abstraction layer on top of various APIs, taking care of